 As an employee of the City of Walker it may be necessary at times to travel on official City business.
-When travel is required for the purpose of City business, you will be eligible for reimbursement of necessary traveling expenses subject to restrictions outlined in this section.
+Employees are eligible to receive reimbursement for travel when on official City business subject to restrictions outlined below.

-- 1. No claim shall be made for any lodging and/or meals furnished at no cost to the employee.
-No mileage or transportation expense will be allowed an employee when gratuitously transported by another person. - 2.
-The Mayor, or his Chief of Operations or Chief of Police, if Police Department, upon recommendation of the appropriate department supervisor must approve all travel in advance.
+- 1. No claim shall be made for any lodging and/or meals furnished at no cost to the employee. - 2.
+No mileage or transportation expense will be allowed when an employee is gratuitously transported by another person. - 3.
+The Mayor, Chief of Operations, or Chief of Police, upon recommendation of the appropriate department supervisor must approve all travel in advance.